markrendle/mofo/README.md

 To specify a boolean in a schema, use the `?` null signifier.

+To indicate that a property may be of any type, use `*`.

 #### Embedding BADASS

 To include a BADASS declaration within a MOFO object, enclose it in parentheses `()`